The Difference Between Hunger And Cravings

 Identify Your Eating Triggers & Label The Types Of Eating You Do

-Having a clear idea of the difference between hunger and cravings can be really useful if you want to improve your relationship with food and reduce the frequency of ‘non-hunger’ eating.
+Being aware of the difference between hunger and cravings can be really useful if you want to reduce how often you do ‘non-hunger’ eating or overeat.
 If you often find yourself eating when you’re not actually hungry, writing down your eating triggers can be helpful.
 A good exercise to try is “I’m eating this because…….”, and complete the sentence.
-Try to label the types of eating you do (see examples given above).
+Try to label the types of eating you do (see examples above).
 Which tend to occur the most often for you?
-If you experience low mood or you describe yourself as an emotional or comfort eater, then dealing with the underlying cause of your urges to eat and reliance on food to cope needs to be addressed to help you tackle food cravings.
-If you’re regularly hungry, then take a look at the foods you tend to eat- perhaps they’re not keeping you full for long and causing hunger or cravings for specific foods.
+If you experience low mood or you describe yourself as an emotional or comfort eater, then it’s important to address the root of your urges to eat and reliance on food to cope (you can read more about my one-to-one sessions).

 If You Don’t Experience Hunger

 Some people don’t experience hunger- they might have lost touch with what it feels to be hungry.
 They don’t remember the last time their stomach rumbled.
 This might be due to long-term dieting or restrictive eating, if they spent years eating according to diet rules or severely restricting food, ignoring rather than responding to hunger cues.
 Reduced hunger or lack of appetite can be due to certain health conditions, certain medications and ageing.
 Some individuals are fearful of hunger, and eat so frequently throughout the day that they don’t give themselves a chance to get hungry.
 If an individual doesn’t experience physical hunger, then learning to separate hunger (the body’s need for food) from psychological hunger (a craving) can be really useful.
 Creating gaps between eating (such as eating no more than five or six times per day) in order to give the body chance to provide feedback, can help you to start tuning into bodily sensations of hunger because food intake has become less frequent.
 Learning to notice the difference between body-driven and mind-driven urges to eat can help to clarify when it’s a good time to eat and when food isn’t required, rather than just automatically responding to an urge to eat with food without assessing first.
-Deeper therapeutic exploration may be required if a person is finding they are constantly preoccupied with food and overeating on a daily basis, to address any underlying fears or unmet needs.
+Deeper therapeutic exploration may be required if a person is finding they’re regularly preoccupied with food and overeating (or binge eating).
+Find out more about my one-to-one sessions.
 Once we can tune into true hunger, a craving will start to feel distinctly different to actual hunger, and this can be very empowering.

 The key to change is building self-awareness and self-understanding.
-Rather than beating ourselves up for eating when we’re not hungry, developing self-understanding can help us to approach overeating or ‘pointless’ eating in a self-compassionate way.
-Getting angry and frustrated at ourselves is unhelpful; only when we start being kind to ourselves can we start making positive, effective, long-lasting changes.
-We also need to be realistic- there will always be times (for example, if socialising) when we eat when we’re not hungry- and that’s ok.
-If you feel overly preoccupied with food and experience frequent urges to eat, try to adopt compassionate curiosity, be patient, and see what you discover- once you begin to see the difference between hunger and cravings you can start creating empowering strategies to tackle your urges to eat.
+Rather than beating yourself up for eating when you’re not hungry, developing self-understanding can help you to approach overeating in a self-compassionate way.
+Getting angry and frustrated at yourself is futile, as is feeling ashamed; only when we start being kinder to ourselves can we embark on making positive, long-lasting changes.
+We also need to be realistic- there will always be times when we eat when we’re not hungry- and that’s ok because we’re only human.
+If you feel overly preoccupied with food and experience frequent urges to eat, try to adopt compassionate curiosity; gather information about yourself in a non-judgemental way and be patient as you go through the process, because you can’t change habits overnight that are decades old- but you can definitely change them.

 My Services

-One-to-Ones: SPECIAL OFFER: buy three sessions up front and get a 4th session FREE!
-Contact me via email HERE.
+One-to-Ones: SPECIAL OFFER: buy four sessions up front and get the 4th session HALF PRICE (£30).
+Contact me via email to book a session or to arrange a FREE phone chat to discuss.

-Click HERE to see the events schedule and to purchase tickets for any of my events via Eventbrite.
+Visit Eventbrite to see the events schedule and to purchase tickets.

 Follow me on Instagram.